small-tech/site.js/README.md

             └ index.js
 ```

+Note that all we’ve done is to move our HTTPS _.get_ and _.post_ directories under a _.https_ directory and we’ve created a separate _.wss_ directory for our WebSocket routes.

-Here’s how you would implement a simple echo server that simply returns the same message to the client it received it from:
+Here’s how you would implement a simple echo server that sends a copy of the message it receives from a client to that client:

 ```js
 module.exports = (client, request) => {